balazsan/ALS_NNs/README.md

 Predicting forest stand variables using simple ANN based on ALS features.

 keras_tf_funcs.R:
-Functions to estimate forest attributes based on field measurements and remote sensing features using Keras with TensorFlow (TF) back-end.
+Functions to estimate forest attributes based on field measurements and remote sensing features using Keras with TensorFlow (TF) backend.

 ---------
 2D-CNN: